We use cookies for statistical purposes.

 The processing time for the French talent passport is usually two weeks; however, this time can vary if the submitted documentation is incomplete or incorrect.
 This is why we recommend reaching out to our immigration lawyers if you want to relocate to France based on this type of permit.

-If you require information about other types of visas or residence permits in France, do not hesitate and contact our immigration lawyers in France.
+Besides assistance in work permits issuance, we also provide support for those interested in citizenship in France.
+If you require information about other types of visas or residence permits in France, do not hesitate and contact our law firm in France.
+We are here to help you move to France by handling all the legal procedures involved.